Contents

 Procurement is expected to be equipped to be an advisor to the finance and operations along with other supply chain functions.
 Such an organization needs a different approach, skill set, and people.

-So where you get started with the procurement strategy?
+So, where do you get started with the procurement strategy?

-Start with interviewing key stakeholders on understanding the long-term vision for the company as well as the expectations of the procurement department.
+Start with interviewing key stakeholders to understand the long-term vision for the company as well as the expectations of the procurement department.
 Some of the stakeholders you should talk to

-a) CEO/ COO – You can talk to the COO or if your company doesn’t have a COO role, talk to the CEO of the company.
-The goal is to understand key operational goals for short and long-term (5 years) and the potential barriers to achieving these goals.
+a) CEO/ COO – You can talk to the COO, or if your company doesn’t have a COO role, talk to the company’s CEO.
+The goal is to understand key operational goals for the short and long term (5 years) and the potential barriers to achieving these goals.

-From there, map out the role procurement can play and capabilities your team needs to develop to support operations requirement.
+From there, map out the role procurement can play and the capabilities your team needs to develop to support operations requirements.

-b) CFO Conventional wisdom is that when it comes to procurement, CFO’s only care about cost savings.
+b) CFO Conventional wisdom is that CFOs only care about cost savings when it comes to procurement.
 That is not true anymore.
-CFO’s are looking to procurement teams for better spend visibility, understanding cash flow trends and managing cash flow goals.
+CFOs are looking to procurement teams for better spend visibility, understanding cash flow trends, and managing cash flow goals.

-Talk to your CFO and understand where you can add value, that assessment should drive strategy for your procurement department transformation.
+Talk to your CFO and understand where you can add value; that assessment should drive your procurement department transformation strategy.

-Once you have your strategy defined, it is time to clearly define the benefits of procurement transformation.
-It is important for two reasons
+Once you have defined your strategy, it is time to define the benefits of procurement transformation clearly.
+It is important for two reasons.

-1. It helps you get buy-in from executives on your transformation journey.
+1. It helps you get buy-in from executives and internal stakeholders on your transformation journey.

 2. It helps you define a clear roadmap for delivery